ON THE OLD TESTAMENT

 Take another look at Lk 19,11-19.
 The one who

-made ten minas and five minas from the one mina was given authority over
+made ten minas and five minas from the one mina that was given to them.

 ten and five cities respectively.
 This sounds great, but it is far greater